Points/interview-test-server/README.md

 ## Submission Instructions

 You can either submit your code as a zip file or send a link to a personal repository.
 Do not fork or submit pull requests to this repository.
-Please submit within a week or 2 of receipt of instructions, unless otherwise specified.

 Please *do not fork or submit pull requests* to this repository.

-Please timebox your solution to one day total.
+Try to timebox your solution to 4 hours.

 * Implement your solution using a language agreed upon by your hiring manager.
 * Include comments where you feel that they would be helpful.